JBCA-Interferometry/Synphly/README.md

 ```
 If running with `mpicasa`, in section `imaging` of the configuration file, set the variable
 `parallel = True`.
 If not running with `mpicasa`, set `parallel = False` to avoid errors in the end.

+Warning: Running this step in parallel may not work in some version of CASA.

 [//]: # (#### 3.6 Known issues)